November 16, 2019

 Their first novel, Autonomous, came out from Tor in September 2017.
 It won the Lambda Literary Award, and was nominated for a Nebula and a Locus Award.
 Short story “When Robot and Crow Saved East St. Louis” was the winner of the 2019 Sturgeon Award.
 They’re also the author of Scatter, Adapt and Remember: How Humans Will Survive a Mass Extinction (Doubleday and Anchor), which was a finalist for the LA Times Book Prize in science.

 Annalee is currently a freelance science journalist, a contributing opinion writer at The New York Times, and a columnist at New Scientist.
-They’re the co-host, with Charlie Jane Anders, of the podcast Our Opinions Are Correct.
+They’re the co-host, with Charlie Jane Anders, of the Hugo Award winning podcast Our Opinions Are Correct.

 Annalee’s forthcoming novel The Future of Another Timeline (arriving 9/24/19 from Tor Books) received starred reviews from Publisher’s Weekly, Kirkus, Library Journal, and Booklist.
 Their forthcoming nonfiction book about archaeology, Four Lost Cities: A Secret History of the Urban Age arrives summer 2020 from W.W.
 Norton.